appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 > Note:
 >
-> This API reference is meant for the headless usage of the `Searchbase` library.
+> This API reference is meant for the headless usage of the `SearchBase` library.

 ## How does it work?

-The working of `Searchbase` can be better explained by the following chart.
+The working of `SearchBase` can be better explained by the following chart.
 <br/><br/>

 <img alt="Dataset" src="/images/searchbase.png" />

-The `Searchbase` library is a headless implementation of the core architecture in Vanilla JS, which can be used with your own UI or alongside any framework.
+The `SearchBase` library is a headless implementation of the core architecture in Vanilla JS, which can be used with your own UI or alongside any framework.
 It provides all the necessary utilities to build a powerful search UI and can be easily integrated with any UI framework.
-Searchbase lib maintains the search `state` and provides some `actions` which can be used to manipulate the state from the UI.
+SearchBase lib maintains the search `state` and provides some `actions` which can be used to manipulate the state from the UI.
 It also provides events which can be used to listen for the state changes & update the UI accordingly.

-Although we don't ship any UI component with `Searchbase` directly, we provide easy to integrate libraries for different platforms.
+Although we don't ship any UI component with `SearchBase` directly, we provide easy to integrate libraries for different platforms.
 You can check `@appbaseio/react-searchbox` and `@appbaseio/vue-searchbox` for React and Vue.
 A UI solution for `angular` is on our roadmap as well.

 ## How to use?

-The searchbase library exports two classes named `Component` and `SearchBase`.
+The searchbase library exports two classes named `SearchComponent` and `SearchBase`.

-The `Component` class represents a search component that can be used to build a different kind of search experiences.
+The `SearchComponent` class represents a search component that can be used to build a different kind of search experiences.
 For examples,

 -   a search bar component,
 -   a category filter component,